lukelarue/losiento/rules.md

 - **House rule:** If a pawn lands on the start of such a slide and the slide would normally end on the space immediately before that player’s Safety Zone, the pawn:
   1. Slides along the slide as usual, then
   2. Continues into the first square of that player’s **Safety Zone**.
+  - This applies whenever the pawn *lands* on the start of its own near-safety slide, whether it moved **forward** along the outer track or **backward out of its Safety Zone** (for example, with a 4 card).
+In all of these cases, the final destination is Safety Zone space 1, not the far end of the slide on the outer track.

 ### 5.5 Safety Zones